 - Is the equipment going to be spaced out enough?

 Rest assured we’ve spaced all our equipment to be in line with government guidance.
 In some of our smaller clubs we’ve had some equipment removed to allow this.
 This will allow each and everyone in the gym to train safely.

 - Will you be running GX classes?

 We’re pleased to say that we will be running GX – classes will have a reduced capacity to give you more space whilst training for increased safety.
 Class times will also be adjusted to allow for cleaning in between classes – some class types have been removed temporarily to allow for physical distancing – we also have an amazing Virtual offering to complement our live classes.
-Please note that due to Government restrictions, group exercise classes are temporarily suspended in our Scottish gyms and those in Tier 3 areas.
-Classes at our other gyms are still available unless stated otherwise.
+Please note that due to Government restrictions, group exercise classes are temporarily suspended in Tier 3 areas.
+Classes at our other gyms are available unless stated otherwise.

 - Will I still be able to have sessions with my PT?

 Many of our PTs are self-employed and we’ve discussed safety measures with them.
 One-on-one and group sessions will take place following social distancing guidelines.

 - When do you think the best time to visit will be?